 Be aware and grateful for what is unique about you, from your appearance to your personality, and don’t let it disappear.
 Everyone brings an individual and different perspective to the world, and it’s important to remind yourself of that.

 3. Understand the “fake” reality around you

 You need to understand that nothing around you is the way it seems.
 Nobody looks perfect when they get out of bed in the morning, and nobody looks as great in real life as in their pictures.
 They feel and look just as you do, so be realistic about others as you are about yourself.

 4. Take care of yourself

 Nourish your body by having a healthy diet and regular exercise.
 Do it because it’s beneficial for you, not because it will help you look a certain way.
 Don’t go overboard with special diets and intensive workouts.
 Be gentle and caring with your body.

 5. Don’t fish for compliments

-It’s nice to get compliments about your looks, but don’t let that become a guide to what you think about yourself.
-Your confidence should come from yourself and it shouldn’t be developed by other people’s opinion.
+It’s nice to get compliments about your looks, but keep that from becoming a guide to what you think about yourself.
+Your confidence should come from yourself and shouldn’t be developed by other people’s opinions.

-Be conscious of the messages you hear and see in the media and how they inform the way people feel about the way they look.
+Be conscious of the messages you hear and see in the media and how they inform how people feel about how they look.
 Your body image will improve in time only if you make an effort to get better.
-The better you feel about yourself, the better opinion you will have of your body, and the more you work on appreciating your body, the better you will appreciate yourself as a whole person.
+The better you feel about yourself, the better your opinion of your body, and the more you work on appreciating your body, the better you will understand yourself as a whole person.